dkurazan/dkurazan/README.md

-## 👋 Hello, I'm a Front End Developer from Ukraine
+## 👋 Hello, I'm a Frontend Developer from Ukraine

 #### I have over 2 years of experience in web development.
 Developed approximately 10 e-commerce projects based on Sholify and successfully implemented several React and Next.js projects, which I also maintained.